FAQs (for everyone else)

 Your adolescent may insist that they are not going to perform certain acts and therefore do not need certain bits of information.
 It's important to tell them anyway.
 It's best for them to be prepared in case they change their mind, and they may also be able to pass the information on to a friend who would benefit from hearing it.

 You may have heard that sex acts that don't involve a penis don't carry a risk of STIs, but unfortunately that is not the case.
-While it is true that sex between two cisgender women - for example - or involving penetration with the fingers is less likely to result in infection, it is not entirely risk-free.
+While it is true that sex between two cisgender women - for example - or involving penetration with the fingers or a toy, is less likely to result in infection it is not entirely risk-free.
 Herpes and genital warts are transmitted through skin-to-skin contact, and broken skin can expose a person to blood-borne bacteria and viruses.

 It's also important to be open about what you don't know, and to search for up to date information before you have your conversation.
 Give yourself a refresher in the STIs we know about, and the methods of protection available against them and if you get an question you didn't anticipate and can't answer be honest about it.
 Google the question together (safesearch on!) and see what you find.